Advice & Articles

 Have you had any Complaints or Claims against you?

 Please remember, if any client makes a complaint or claim against you, it is important to contact your Insurance Broker for support and guidance as soon and as early in the process as possible.
-Don't wait for situations to escalate, your Broker is there for you, not to judge, but t provide the benefit that you purchase your insurance for.
+Don't wait for situations to escalate, your Broker is there for you, not to judge, but to provide the benefit that you purchase your insurance for.
 A complaint handled well may lead to a happy client for years to come, if handled badly, it could lead to a potentially stressful and time consuming claim.
 For a list of dos and don'ts in some common complaint situations, please see Balens website Claims - Balens Ltd.

 Property Owners Considerations